id3tech/Source-Immo-Wordpress-Plugin/readme.md

 ## Adaptative search engine
-We added tabs to the search engine to allow focus on different attributes based on property type.
+Use views to add tabs to the search engine
 You can also select which field are searchable

 ## List item changes